Dang-h/Review/hive_review/Hive入门.md

 SELECT name,
        orderdate,
        cost,
-       sum(cost)
+       SUM(cost)
-           OVER (PARTITION BY name ORDER BY orderdate ROWS BETWEEN UNBOUNDED PRECEDING AND CURRENT ROW) AS sample4, sum(cost)
+           OVER (PARTITION BY name ORDER BY orderdate ROWS BETWEEN UNBOUNDED PRECEDING AND CURRENT ROW) AS sample4, SUM(cost)
            OVER (PARTITION BY name ORDER BY orderdate ROWS BETWEEN 1 PRECEDING AND CURRENT ROW)         AS sample5 FROM business;
 /*
 +-------+-------------+-------+----------+----------+--+